Restraint

 Finally, to get the best understanding of how a circumcision is performed, watch a video of one happening.
 This video is narrated by the doctor performing the operation using a Gomco Clamp.
 Notice how he completely disregards the babies extremely distressed screams, and essentially dismisses the father's concern about pain relief.

-(This embedded video is hosted at veoh.com.)
+(Video hosted at veoh.com.)